-- Canned chickpeas — We’ll be using cooked chickpeas to add both structure and flavor
+- Canned chickpeas — Adding cooked chickpeas improves the structure and flavor of the fillets

-- Bouillon Base + water — If you have a preferred, high-quality vegetable broth, then go for it — however, I recommend Better Than Bouillon No Chicken Base (see link in recipe) because it delivers consistent high-quality broth
+- Bouillon Base + water — Use your preferred, high-quality vegetable broth.
+I recommend Better Than Bouillon Base (see link in recipe) because it delivers a consistent high-quality broth

-- Nutritional yeast flakes — I love using this for the flavor (here’s more on nutritional yeast flakes, including where to buy it)
+- Nutritional yeast flakes — We’ll add nutritional yeast flakes for flavor (here’s more on nutritional yeast flakes, including where to buy it)

-- Olive oil — adding just a touch of olive oil adds tenderness and moisture to this plant-based meat
+- Olive oil — adding a touch of olive oil adds tenderness and moisture to this plant-based chicken

 - Onion + garlic powder — this savory duo adds delicious flavor

 - Poultry seasoning — believe it or not, there is no poultry in poultry seasoning.
 It’s simply a delicious combination of spices